amakukha/stemmers_ukrainian/README.md

  - *OI* – overstemming index
  - *ERRT* – error rate relative to truncation

+Notes:

-Note that *pymorphy2* is a dictionary-assisted lemmatizer and morphological analyzer which was included into this comparison for reference.
+ - *pymorphy2* is a dictionary-assisted lemmatizer and morphological analyzer which was included into this comparison for reference.
 The most probable normal form is used as a stem.
+ - training and testing was performed on a dictionary of inflections.

 References
 --